bradfrost/atomic-design/chapter-5.md

 permalink: /chapter-5/
 ---

-And they made a design system, delivered a pattern library, and lived happily ever after.
+And they made a design system, delivered a style guide, and lived happily ever after.
 Right?

 Not quite.

 {% include figure.html src="../images/content/trash-can.jpg" caption="" %}

-There's a very real risk that a pattern library will end up in the trash can right alongside all the PSDs, PDFs and those other static artifacts of the design process.
-Despite everyone's best intentions, all the time and effort that went into making a thoughtful design system and pattern library can go straight down the drain.
+There's a very real risk that a style guide will end up in the trash can right alongside all the PSDs, PDFs and those other static artifacts of the design process.
+Despite everyone's best intentions, all the time and effort that went into making a thoughtful design system and style guide can go straight down the drain.

 How can that be?

 > A style guide is an artifact of design process.
 A design system is a living, funded product with a roadmap & backlog, serving an ecosystem. <cite>[Nathan Curtis](https://twitter.com/nathanacurtis/status/656829204235972608)</cite>

-**An artifact is something you'd find on an archaeological dig or in a museum, whereas a system is a living, breathing entity.** A pattern library can provide documentation and serve as a helpful resource, but the simple existence of a pattern library doesn't guarantee long-term success for the underlying design system.
+**An artifact is something you'd find on an archaeological dig or in a museum, whereas a system is a living, breathing entity.** A style guide can provide documentation and serve as a helpful resource, but the simple existence of a style guide doesn't guarantee long-term success for the underlying design system.
 A design system needs ongoing maintenance, support, and tender loving care for it to truly thrive.

 ## Changing minds, once again
 We've already discussed the importance of resetting everyone's expectations to establish a more collaborative, pattern-driven workflow.
 To save our style guides from the bowels of a trash can, we must once again fundamentally rewire people's brains.

 ### What is it we're making again?
 We *think* we merely design and build websites and apps.
 And that's true for the most part.
-After all, that's what our clients pay us to do, and the products we create are the vehicles that generate money and success for an organization.
+After all, that's what our clients pay us to do, and the products we create are the vehicles that generate money and success for our organizations.
 It seems natural to focus on the final implementations rather than the underlying system.
 The live products remain the primary focus of everyone's attention, while any pattern library exists as an offshoot that simply provides helpful documentation.

 {% include figure.html src="../images/content/workflow-website-first.png" caption="" %}